Map image layers support map visualization and vector querying. They can be drawn dynamically by the server or using

 Draw from precached images generated at scale levels you define.
 See Common caching questions for more information.

-- If an existing cache does not exist, additionally choose a Tiling Scheme that defines the scale levels, tile dimensions, and tile origin for the cache.
+- If an existing cache does not exist, choose a Tiling Scheme that defines the scale levels, tile dimensions, and tile origin for the cache.
 These properties define where tile boundaries will exist and are important to match when overlaying caches.
 Tiling scheme options include the following:

 ArcGIS Online/Bing Maps/Google Maps

 This is the default tiling scheme.
 The coordinate system of the web layer is reprojected on the fly to WGS 1984 Web Mercator (Auxiliary Sphere) to ensure your web tile layer overlays with these online services.
 The default tile width and height is 256 by 256 pixels.
 Scale levels for caching range from zero to 23.
-When you initialize a new cache, ArcGIS Pro examines the layers in your GIS resource and selects a default tile image format for you.
+When you initialize a new cache, ArcGIS Pro examines the layers in your GIS resource and establishes a default tile image format.
 If your GIS resource contains only vector layers, the default is PNG.
 If at least one raster layer is detected, the default is MIXED.

 WGS 1984 Geographic Coordinate System, Version 2

 A tiling scheme based on the WGS 1984 Geographic Coordinate System.
 The coordinate system of the web layer is reprojected on the fly to WGS 1984 Geographic Coordinate System.
 The default tile width and height is 256 by 256 pixels.
 Scale levels for caching range from zero to 22.
-When you initialize a new cache, ArcGIS Pro examines the layers in your map and selects a default tile image format for you.
+When you initialize a new cache, ArcGIS Pro examines the layers in your map and establishes a default tile image format.
 If your GIS resource contains only vector layers, the default is PNG.
 If at least one raster layer is detected, the default is MIXED.